-\paragraph{\textbf{\Fakeddit}}\footnote{https://github.com/entitize/Fakeddit} is a dataset collected from Reddit, a social news and discussion website where users can post submissions on various subreddits. \Fakeddit consists of over 1 million submissions from 22 different subreddits spanning over a decade with the earliest submission being from 3/19/2008, and the most recent submission being from 10/24/2019.
-These subreddits are posted on highly active and popular pages by over 300,000 users. \Fakeddit consists of submission titles, images, user comments, and submission metadata including score, username of the author, subreddit source, sourced domain, number of comments, and up-vote to down-vote ratio.
-Approximately 64\% of the samples have both text and image data~\cite{nakamura-etal-2020-fakeddit}.
-Samples of this dataset are annotated with 2-way, 3-way and 6-way labels including true, satire/paroday, misleading content, manipulated content, false connection and imposter content. \paragraph{\textbf{\NewsBag}} comprises 200,000 real news and 15,000 fake articles.
-The real training articles have been collected from the Wall Street Journal and the fake ones from The Onion website\footnote{ https://www.theonion.com/}which publishes satirical content.
-However, the samples of the test set are collected from different websites i.e., TheRealNews\footnote{https://therealnews.com/} and ThePoke\footnote{https://www.thepoke.co.uk/}.
-The rational behind using different sources of news for the training and test sets is to observe how well the models could be generalized to unseen data samples.
-The \NewsBag dataset is a highly imbalanced dataset.
-Thus, to tackle this issue, \NewsBag++ is also released which is the augmented training version of the \NewsBag dataset and contains 200,000 real and 389,000 fake news articles.
-Another weakness of \NewsBag dataset is that it does not have any social context information such as spreader information, sharing trends and reactions such as user comments and engagements~\cite{NewsBag_2020}. \paragraph{\textbf{\MMCOVID}} \footnote{https://github.com/bigheiniu/MM-COVID} is a multi-lingual and multi-dimensional COVID-19 fake news data repository.
-This dataset comprises 3981 fake news and 7192 trustworthy information in 6 different languages i.e., English, Spanish, Portuguese, Hindi, French and Italian. \MMCOVID consists of visual, textual and social context information e.g., users and networks information~\cite{li2020mmcovid}.
-Samples of this dataset are annotated by Snopes\footnote{2www.snopes.com} and Poynter\footnote{www.poynter.org/coronavirusfactsalliance/} crowed source domains where the experts and journalists evaluate and fact check news content and annotate contents as either fake or real.
-While Snopes is an independent publication which mainly contains English content, Poynter is an international fact-checking network (IFCN) which unites 96 different fact-checking agencies such as PolitiFact\footnote{https://www.politifact.com/} in 40 languages. \paragraph{\textbf{\ReCOVery}} \footnote{https://github.com/apurvamulay/ReCOVery} contains 2,029 news articles that have been shared on social media, most of which (2,017 samples) have both textual and visual information for multi-modal studies. \ReCOVery is imbalanced in news class i.e., the proportion of real vs. fake articles is around 2:1.
+\textbf{\ReCOVery}:\footnote{https://github.com/apurvamulay/ReCOVery} contains 2,029 news articles that have been shared on social media, most of which (2,017 samples) have both textual and visual information for multi-modal studies. \ReCOVery is imbalanced in news class, i.e., the proportion of real vs. fake articles is around 2:1.
 The number of users who spread real news (78,659) and users sharing fake articles (17,323) is greater than the total number of users included in the dataset (93,761).
-In this dataset the assumption is that users can engage in spreading both real and fake news articles.
-Samples of this dataset are annotated by two factchecking resources: NewsGuard\footnote{https://www.newsguardtech.com/} and Media Bias/Fact Check (MBFC)\footnote{https://mediabiasfactcheck.com/} which is a website that evaluates factual accuracy and political bias of news media.
+In this dataset, the assumption is that users can engage in spreading both real and fake news articles.
+Samples of this dataset are annotated by two fact-checking resources: NewsGuard\footnote{https://www.newsguardtech.com/} and Media Bias/Fact Check (MBFC)\footnote{https://mediabiasfactcheck.com/}, which is a website that evaluates factual accuracy and political bias of news media.
 MBFC labels each news media as one of six factual-accuracy levels based on the fact-checking results of the previously published news articles.
-Samples of \ReCOVery are collected from 60 news domains, from which 22 are the sources of reliable news articles (e.g., National Public Radio\footnote{https://www.npr.org/} and Reuters\footnote{2https://www.reuters.com}) and the remaining 38 are sources to collect unreliable news articles (e.g., Human Are Free\footnote{3http://humansarefree.com/} and Natural News\footnote{www.https://www.naturalnews.com/}~\cite{CIKM'20_Zhou_recovery}.
+Samples of \ReCOVery are collected from 60 news domains, from which 22 are the sources of reliable news articles (e.g., National Public Radio\footnote{https://www.npr.org/} and Reuters\footnote{https://www.reuters.com}) and the remaining 38 are sources to collect unreliable news articles (e.g., Human Are Free\footnote{http://humansarefree.com/} and Natural News\footnote{https://www.naturalnews.com/})~\cite{CIKM'20_Zhou_recovery}.\\